catscarlet/makeiso-kuroko/README.md

 This is a tool for making CentOS7 ISO of yourself.

 This only works for CentOS-7-1611.
-For other version such as 1511 and 1708, and the other linux distributions, please wait for more time.
+For other version such as 1511, 1708, 1804, and other linux distributions, please wait for more time.

 ## Requirement